-The Australian government has announced $669 million in support to expanding Medicare subsidies for telehealth services, which lets GPs and other health professionals to consult with patients over video calls rather than face-to-face.
+The Australian government has announced that $669 million will be provided to help expand Medicare subsidies for telehealth services.
+This lets GPs and other health professionals consult with patients over the phone or via video calls rather than face-to-face.

-Under the Better Access initiative, anyone with a mental health issue is covered for up to 10 sessions with a qualified psychiatrist.
-To be eligible, you'll need to get your GP to refer you and put together a mental health treatment plan for you.
-Like the sessions themselves, this will now be done over the phone or telehealth.
+Under the Better Access initiative, anyone with a mental health issue is covered for up to 10 sessions with a qualified psychiatrist, psychologist or other appropriately trained mental health professional.
+To be eligible, you need to consult with your GP and get a mental health treatment plan and referral.
+Like the sessions themselves, this will now be done over the phone or via telehealth.
 Remember that you'll still be covered for just 10 sessions.

 Currently, counsellors are not part of the Medicare scheme.
 You can only obtain a Medicare rebate for services provided by psychologists, occupational therapists or social workers (with a GP referral).